-Depending on your genetic makeup, some medications may work more effectively, less effectively or cause side effects for you.
+Depending on your genetic makeup, some medications may work more effectively, work less effectively or cause side effects for you.
 Our pharmacogenetic test detects genes that affect the way medications work within your body.
 Your genetic results are then combined with the best evidence to help you and your healthcare professional select the best medication and dosing for you.